 Are you adding 'RELIGION' as a new FIELD?
-No// Y <Enter>
+No// Y <Enter> (Yes)

-DATA TYPE OF RELIGION: POINTER <Enter>
+DATA TYPE OF RELIGION: POINTER <Enter> TO A FILE

 POINT TO WHICH FILE: RELIGION

 '''

-The file that is pointed to must already exist on your system.
+The pointed to file must already exist on your system.
 If you enter a single question mark ("?") at the "POINT TO WHICH FILE:" prompt, you are presented with a list of the available files.

-Figure 123: Creating Files and Fields-Defining a DATA TYPE field value as POINTER TO A FILE in Scrolling Mode (2 of 3)
+Figure 129: Creating Files and Fields-Defining a DATA TYPE field value as POINTER TO A FILE in Scrolling Mode (2 of 3)